ualberta-smr/generating-annotation-usage-rules/README.md

 The complete documentation is provided in [DOCS.md](./DOCS.md)

-## Quick start
+## Quick Start/Demo

 The pipeline has three major steps (i.e. mining, validating, creating the misuse detector) and there are commands available to perform each of these steps, and some other auxillary commands.
-In this section, we will quickly demonstrate each step so that the overall flow will be clearer.
+In this section, we will quickly demonstrate each step using sample data.
+To run the pipeline on your own data, please refer to the above complete documentation.

 ### Quick Start Table of Contents